jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 </div>

 #### Capture image features
 We pass the image into a CNN and use one of the activation layer in the fully connected (FC) network to initialize the RNN.
-For example, in the picture below, we pick the output of the first FC layer which has a shape of (512,) as the features used to create captions.
+For example, in the picture below, we pick the input of the second FC layer which has a shape of (512,) as the features used to create captions.

 <div class="imgcap">
 <img src="/assets/rnn/cnn.png" style="border:none;;">
 </div>

-We multiple the CNN features with a matrix to compute
+We multiple the CNN features with a trainable matrix to compute
 $$
 h_0
 $$